Kylie Jenner Is Pregnant: Reports

 Jenner was photographed wearing an oversized graphic T-shirt while out with a friend in Los Angeles on September 12.

-In an episode of Life of Kylie, she opened up about her personal life.
+In an episode of Life of Kylie, she offered a rare glimpse into her personal life.
 "I've had more fun this past month than I have in like years," Kylie explained.
 "Like the last three years of my life were just like a blur.
 I just stayed in the house all day."

 Jenner continued, "Now it's like, I feel like I can be more myself.
 I feel way more free.
 I'm just like really, genuinely happy right now."